scholarslab/digitalpedagogy-draft/praxis.md

 * Name of Creator: [Dennis E.  Baron](http://www.english.illinois.edu/-people-/faculty/debaron/)
 * Attribution Information: Dennis Baron is a professor of [English](http://www.english.illinois.edu/) at the [University of Illinois](http://illinois.edu/).

-Baron's deceptively simple in-class exercise on writing with clay encourages students to think about how technology affects their writing, reading, and understanding.
-Foregrounding the materiality of expression, Baron's exercise makes obvious the many layers of the physical act of communication.
-To write on clay, the student must prepare the surface, estimate the expected space needed for the writing, adjust methods for correcting mistakes or revising the text, as well as calls into question ways of sharing and preserving the finished writing.
+Baron's deceptively simple in-class exercise with writing on clay encourages students to think about how context-specific technology affects their composition practices, reading, and understanding across media.
+Foregrounding the materiality of expression, this activity makes obvious how many layers support the physical act of communication.
+To write on clay, a student must prepare his or her surface, estimate the expected space needed for writing, adjust methods for correcting mistakes or revising the text, and call into question ways of sharing and preserving the finished writing.

-Baron's exercise requires little pre-planning, but does demand time for reflection and in-class discussion.
+An exercise like this requires little pre-planning, but does demand time for reflection and in-class discussion.

 ## 5. Related Materials (Bulleted List)